 Last fall when I finally decided to take the plunge and get Bettie Bangs I went to a hairdresser in my neighborhood that had zero experience with this hairstyle.
 She was terrified of cutting them too short (even though I told her that short was fine, hair grows back after all) and didn’t quite get the U-shape that Bettie Page’s bangs are known for.
 The end result was mediocre but I was just happy to finally have my Bettie Bangs.

-Fortunately for me I live very close to a salon that I have mentioned before on my blog, Lola and Roxy’s Hair Salon I started going there to have my Bettie Bangs trimmed by Rockabilly Ruby after my first cut started to grow out and she did a great job of taking my mediocre Bettie Bangs and making them look sleek and much closer to Bettie’s style.
+Fortunately for me I live very close to a salon that I have mentioned before on my blog, Lola and Roxy’s Hair Salon I started going there to have my Bettie Bangs after my first cut started to grow out and the stylist did a great job of taking my mediocre Bettie Bangs and making them look sleek and much closer to Bettie’s style.

 Check out some of Karen’s favorite Instagram pics from her account @kilimarie